siwar003/Levcell-Caged-cAMP/Protocol.md

 Concentrate the components such that mixing 4 µL of Stock A with 1 µL of Stock B produces the desired final reaction concentrations.

 **Levcell reaction and quench:**
-1. Levitate a 4 µL droplet of Stock A.
+1. Levitate six 4 µL droplets of Stock A, each representing a quench time point.
-2. Initiate the reaction by adding 1 µL of Stock B.
+2. Initiate the reaction by adding 1 µL of Stock B to each droplet.
 3. Allow the reaction to proceed for defined time intervals, before adding quench droplet:
    - 0 s
    - 1 min